More

 Claire became a member at Hinckley Golf Course after completing Amy's women new to golf scheme.
 She has a lways been a very sporty person and decided to try something new but never imagined how much she would love it.
 Not only has she met some wonderful people but gained an added career move with working part time in a Golf shop.

-Handicap Secretary
+Acting Handicap Secretary

 Paul Gerrard